-Recent rainfall in upstream catchments continues to provide unregulated flow to South Australia.
+Recent rainfall in Victoria and NSW has generated unregulated flow to South Australia.
 South Australia is also receiving water for the environment from South Australia's environmental water allocation and return flows from upstream watering actions.

-During spring, the Commonwealth Environmental Water Office is contributing additional water for the environment through the 2021 Murray Wetland Flow.
+The Commonwealth Environmental Water Office is also contributing additional water for the environment through the 2021 Murray Wetland Flow.
 More information on this event can be found here.